Nebukam/PCGExtendedToolkit/_sources/doc-pathfinding/index.md

 <br>
 {% include card_childs tagged='pathfinder' %}

 > Note that there is also two hidden node that enable pathfinding using the existing navmesh: {% include lk id='Navmesh Pathfinding' %} and {% include lk id='Plot Navmesh' %}.
-They're not part of the main pool because they're *very* legacy.
+They're not part of the main pool because they're *very* legacy. *They can still be very useful if you do level blocking with a navmesh, not so much for open world.*
 {: .infos-hl }

 ---